 Walk everywhere:

 Trust me.
-If I can hike this city with 50lbs extra on my back between a camera and a baby and I’m still telling you it is worth it….it is.
+If I can hike this city with 50lbs extra on my back between a camera, water and a toddler and am still telling you it is worth it….it is.

 Essential Tips for Traveling with Children